fossabot/BahmanM.Flow/docs/DesignRationale.md

 Instead of using primitive `string` types for flow and operation identifiers, Flow uses dedicated `FlowId` and `OperationId` classes.

-This is a best practice that:
+This is the best practice that:
 *   Improves type safety throughout the API.
 *   Encapsulates the ID generation logic (`FlowId.Generate()`).
 *   Makes the code more self-documenting.